NorthStarUAS/insgnss_tools/README.md

   magnetometer error will dominate the computations.
 The quality of this filter is closely linked to the quality of the magnetometer calibration (or lack of magnetic field disturbances.)
+* pyNavEKF15: a pure python/numpy version of the 15-state Kalman filter.
+  Sacrifice some performance, gain simplicity and readability.
 * nav_openloop: Open-loop integrator (forward propagation only.)
 Given an initial starting condition, will integrate position, velocity, and orientation from the inertial data alone.
 This can be used with the piece-wise segment